domwoe/azle/the_azle_book/src/query_methods.md

 This is because query methods are executed on a single node machine and do not go through [consensus](https://internetcomputer.org/how-it-works/consensus/).
 This results in lower latencies, perhaps on the order of 100 milliseconds.

 There is a limit to how much computation can be done in a single call to a query method.
 The current query call limit is [5 billion Wasm instructions](https://internetcomputer.org/docs/current/developer-docs/production/instruction-limits).
+This roughly corresponds to a runtime of 2s.
 Here's an example of a query method that runs the risk of reaching the limit:

 ```typescript
 import { nat32, $query } from 'azle';